Generic Name: interferon beta-1b

 Provide appropriate instruction for reconstitution of Extavia and methods of self-injection, including careful review of the Extavia Medication Guide.
 Instruct patients in the use of aseptic technique when administering Extavia.

 Tell patients not to re-use needles or syringes and instruct patients on safe disposal procedures.
 Advise patients of the importance of rotating areas of injection with each dose, to minimize the likelihood of severe injection site reactions, including necrosis or localized infection [see Medication Guide].

 Advise patients that severe hepatic injury, including hepatic failure, has been reported during the use of Extavia.

 Inform patients of symptoms of hepatic dysfunction, and instruct patients to report them immediately to their healthcare provider [see Warnings and Precautions (5.1)].

 Anaphylaxis and Other Allergic Reactions

-Advise patients of the symptoms of allergic reactions and anaphylaxis, and instruct patients to seek immediate medical attention if these symptoms occur [see Warnings and Precautions (5.2)].
+Advise patients of the symptoms of allergic reactions and anaphylaxis, and instruct patients to seek immediate medical attention if these symptoms occur.
+Inform latex-sensitive patients that the removable rubber cap of the diluent pre-filled syringe contains natural rubber latex [see Warnings and Precautions (5.2)].